Emberlynn-Loo/tp/docs/DeveloperGuide.md

   * Pros: Ensures that the user can only edit existing attributes and prevents the creation of new attributes.
   * Cons: Might cause performance issues if the person has a large number of attributes.
 * **Alternative 2:** The `Model` class does not check if the person already has the attribute before editing it and creates a new attribute.
-  * Pros: Straightforward implementation where the attribute rewrites over all existing data.
+  * Pros: Straightforward implementation where the user adds the attribute regardless if it exists or not.
   * Cons: Might cause confusion for the user when editing an attribute that does not exist.

 [Back to Table of Contents](#table-of-contents)